 - Eliminate distractions for developers.
 Meetings interrupt workflow, as does noise from other teams and conversations with people.
 While of course work can’t be a full grind every single minute, you can keep your team focused by reducing the number of meetings for developers, the number of people interacting with developers, and other distractions such as the sales team’s phone calls.

 - Provide the team with the tools they need to succeed.
 Do not skimp on getting everyone what they need to do their best work.
 If a pre-built library will save a week of work, but costs $3,000 upfront, buy it.
 If a developer has a favorite integrated development environment (IDE) or editor, make sure he/she has it.
 Google goes as far as allowing developers to choose from among Linux, Mac, or Windows PC.
 Each member of the team may have a different machine and OS.
-Having your preferred tool is proven to make a difference in productive development.
+Having your preferred tool is proven to make a difference in productive & quality development.

 - Reward people for good work done within the deadline.
 This may be an outside trip to a bowling alley at lunch for the developers or a day of go-karts or a gift card to somewhere they love.
 The important thing is to recognize effort and to give motivation for the team to do its best work.